 Non-Hodgkin's Lymphoma (NHL) & Hodgkin's Disease

 Lymphomas are divided into two general categoriesHodgkin's disease (HD; also called Hodgkin's lymphoma), and non-Hodgkin's lymphoma (NHL).
-In the United States, there has been a general decline in HD rates over the past 20 years, so that this disease now accounts for only 1% of all cancers.
+In the United States, there has been a general decline in HD rates over the past 20 years, so that this disease now accounts for only 1 percent of all cancers.

-The majority of NHLs (95%) occur in adults 40 to 70 years of age; however, some NHL subtypes are among the most common cancers in children.
+The majority of NHLs (95 percent) occur in adults 40 to 70 years of age; however, some NHL subtypes are among the most common cancers in children.
 More men than women develop NHL, and rates are particularly high among men who live in locations of epidemic human immunodeficiency virus (HIV) infection, such as the San Francisco/Oakland area.
 Non-Hodgkin's lymphoma is more common in Caucasians than in African Americans or Asians.

 HD affects both adults and children, although it is most common in two age groups: young adults (aged 1540) and older adults (age 55+).
 This age spread is more apparent in women, and may be related to hormonal factors.
-Only about 1015% of HD cases occur in children who are younger than 16 years of age.
+Only about 1015 percent of HD cases occur in children who are younger than 16 years of age.
 The disease is uncommon in children age five and under.